smclark86/100-days-of-code/log.md

 **Thoughts**: One month under my belt!
 But, I swear I must have accidentally skipped a lesson or something in the bootcamp, because I'm having such a difficult time figuring these array and function exercises out!
 I think I'm going to review the past few lessons again even though I won't really be moving forward in the lessons right now.
 I don't feel right moving onto the next lesson yet—not until I have a better basic understanding of arrays and functions and why the solutions to these exercises work the way that they do.

+### Day 32: July 11, Tuesday - 1 hour

+**Today's Progress**: Started reviewing array and function lessons.

+**Thoughts**: I'm wanting to take my time going through this review, as I only spent a day reviewing last week, and I was still confused afterward.
+I think it will be better for me, overall, to go at a slower pace than I was going.
+I've received some nice encouragement in regard to my logs on Twitter and GitHub today, too, which was nice!
+It helped me to remember that learning is sometimes a slow process, but that if I stick with it I will begin to have better understanding than I would otherwise have had.